-- Cost Effectiveness (up to 20 points)
+- Cost Effectiveness (VW\$/amount of GGE reduced per year). (up to 20 points)

-- Amount of Volkswagen Funding requested versus number of charging stations installed.
+- Cost effectiveness can be increased by providing matching funds/reducing requested VW funds.
+Applicants should provide and explain their methodology behind the estimates, which should include projected kWh consumption.

+Displacement estimates should be provided in Gasoline Gallon Equivalent (GGE) units.
+For the purpose of this grant all applicants must use the AFDC methodology of 1kWh=33.7 GGE.

 - Corridor Served (up to 10 points)

 - Signage Pending: 10 points

-- Signage Ready: 0 points
+- Signage Ready: 5 points

-- Distance from Corridor (up to 10 points):
+- Distance from Corridor (up to 15 points)

-- o Less than 2 miles: 10 points
+- o Less than 1 mile: 15 points

-- o 2.1-3 miles: 5 points
+- o 1.1-3 miles: 10 points

-- Greater than 3 miles: 0 points
+o 3.1-5 miles: 5 points

-- Distance to other DCFC sites (up to 10 points) (excluding dealerships or Tesla Supercharger locations, using data from US DOE AFDC Station Locator) :
+Distance to other DCFC sites (up to 15 points) (excluding dealerships or Tesla Supercharger locations, using data from US DOE AFDC Station Locator)

+Over 50 miles: 15 points

-- Over 5 miles: 10 points
+49 to 26 miles: 10 points

-- Under 5 miles: 0 points
+Less than 25 miles: 5 points

-- Project Readiness (up to 10 points)

-- Innovative technology, concepts, and partnerships. (up to 15 points)

-- This may include, but is not limited to, project elements that enable future expansion and increased charging/fueling capabilities, exceeding the minimum power requirements for each station/port, solar integration, or battery storage.

-- Project Sustainability (up to 10 points): Elements of this could include demand for charging and likelihood of use.

-- The extent to which the project would serve communities with economic or environmental justice vulnerabilities (up to 15 points): A description of how the project would serve overburdened or environmental justice communities.
-The US EPA's EJSCREEN tool and/or US DOE's Energy Zones Mapping Tool (EZMT), must be used to support the basis of the argument and to get points.
-Applicants should specifically use the charging station address(es) when estimating potential benefits."
+- Project Readiness (up to 10 points) - Site host agreement- legally binding agreement between the applicant and the host site owner: 10 points - Letter of support (required)- nonbinding agreement between the applicant and the owner of the site where the proposed DC Fast charging station would be located: 5 points - Innovative technology, concepts, and partnerships. (up to 10 points) - This may include, but is not limited to, project elements that enable future expansion and increased charging/fueling capabilities. - Project Sustainability (up to 10 points) - Benefits to communities that bear a disproportionate share of the air pollution burden (up to 10 points)